dessertlab/DeVAIC/README.md

 chmod +x tool_derem.sh
 ```

-### For MacOS users:
+### For macOS users:

-In the case of MacOS, type the following command from the shell to use the GNU-like version of grep by ensuring compatibility with the grep command:
+In the case of macOS, type the following command from the shell to use the GNU-like version of grep by ensuring compatibility with the grep command:

 ```bash
 brew install grep
 ```

-### For Windows users:

-The Windows users can utilize the Windows Subsystem for Linux (WSL); in this case, please ensure to have the WSL installed before proceeding.

 ## 🚀 Step 2: Run the experiments